8LWXpg/PowerToysRun-SSH/README.md

 Checkout the [Template](https://github.com/8LWXpg/PowerToysRun-PluginTemplate) for a starting point to create your own plugin.

 > [!NOTE]
-> Different terminals might behave different open mode.
+> Different terminals might behave different on open mode.

 ## Features